-A desktop Biophysical Impact Assessment (BIA) was completed by Stantec Consulting Ltd. in October 2024.
-Major components of the BIA included; providing desktop assessments of the Plan Area's vegetation and wetlands, provide recommendation on preservation and value of the existing inventory, and identify the necessary regulatory requirements to develop within the Plan Area.
+recommendation on preservation and value of the existing inventory, and identify the necessary regulatory components of the BIA included; providing desktop assessments of the Plan Area's vegetation and wetlands, provide A desktop Biophysical Impact Assessment (BIA) was completed by Stantec Consulting Ltd. in October 2024.
+Major requirements to develop within the Plan Area.
 The assessment included the following components: